-The oceans occupy more than 70% of the Earth's sur- In addition, the "blue solutions" have informed several assure that at least 30 per cent globally of sea areas, nected systems of protected areas and other effective area-based-conservation measures and integrated can this look like in practice?
+The oceans occupy more than 70% of the Earth's surface and play a crucial role in the new Global Biodiversity Framework.
+One of the proposed targets aims to assure that at least 30 per cent globally of sea areas, [...], are conserved through effectively and equitably managed, ecologically representative and well-connected systems of protected areas and other effective area-based-conservation measures and integrated into the wider landscapes and seascapes.
+But how can this look like in practice?

 PANORAMA Blue is the global forum for accessing and sharing good practice in marine and coastal sustainability.
 It enables practitioners to learn from each other, exchange experience, and get inspiration for effective conservation and sustainable use.
-With more than 330 adaptable cases.
-PANORAMA Blue showcases the implementation of "blue solutions" worldwide on topics such as marine protected areas, sustainable fisheries, integrated planning, co-management approaches or sustainable tourism, and supports local action and policy implementation at the same time.
+With more than 330 adaptable cases, PANORAMA Blue showcases the implementation of "blue solutions" worldwide on topics such as marine protected areas, sustainable fisheries, integrated planning, co-management approaches or sustainable tourism, and supports local action and policy implementation at the same time.